simongray/clojure-graph-resources/README.md

 =======================
 This is a curated list of mostly mature and/or actively developed Clojure resources relevant for dealing with graph-like data.
 It's currently being expanded as I explore this area more thoroughly.
 Suggestions are welcome in the form of pull requests or Github issues.
 I try to steer around abandonware, though.

+> If you're interested in DSLs and parsing, be sure to check out [clojure-dsl-resources](https://github.com/simongray/clojure-dsl-resources) too.

 Data structures / algorithms
 ----------------------------
 * [aysylu/loom](https://github.com/aysylu/loom): Graph library for Clojure.